kjsmita6/kjsmita6/README.md

 _TIBCO Software, Inc._

 * Work with a small team of developers on an Eclipse Rich Client Platform application for [TIBCO Streaming](https://www.tibco.com/products/tibco-streaming)
-* Utilize Atlassian poroducts such as Jira (issue tracking), Confluence (knowledge sharing and documentation), and Crucible (code reviews)
+* Utilize Atlassian products such as Jira (issue tracking), Confluence (knowledge sharing and documentation), and Crucible (code reviews)
 * Moderator for [TIBCO Streaming Community](https://github.com/TIBCOSoftware/tibco-streaming-community), a repository with community-made samples for TIBCO Streaming
+* Collaborate with peers from other teams for large feature implementations

 ## Education
 ### Bachelor of Science (Computer Science)